syncfusion-content/winui-docs/winui/Ribbon/RibbonScreenTip.md

 ### Customize the ScreenTip Title and Content

 The appearance of the title and content can be customized by using the `TitleTemplate` and `ContentTemplate` property of the ScreenTip class.

-The following code example explains how to add a title and its customization.
+The following code example explains how to add a customizable title and content.

 {% tabs %}
 {% highlight xaml %}